Djimon Hounsou Bio: In His Own Words – Video Exclusive, News, Photos, Age

 Hall explained the beginnings of Hounsou’s character, which was inspired by a real individual:

 Hounsou plays the homeless man, Denver Moore, in the 2017 film.
-He reflected on his experience being homeless in Paris comparative to his character’s impoverished experience.
+He reflected on his experience being homeless in Paris compared to his character’s impoverished experience.

 Additionally, the actor said the movie offers a “message of hope, and tolerance, and acceptance and forgiveness and compassion.”